Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 ![Ngorongorongorongoro](images/blog/tanzania2.jpg)

 Wake up before sunrise to enter the **Ngorongoro Crater**.
-It’s a long descent into a massive bowl of wildlife, in the coldest of morning.
+It's a long descent into a massive bowl of wildlife, in the coldest of morning.
 When I went it was overly misty: Visibility was shit.
 The first few hours were rough and we missed the migration by weeks, changes in weather patterns messed things up...